pypyr.steps.pype

 Run this child step-group on successful completion of the child pipeline’s step

-If you don’t set this, pypyr will just run the on_success
+If you don’t set this, pypyr will just run the on_success step-group as per

-usual if it exists, assuming you did not also set groups
+usual if it exists, assuming you did not also set groups.

-group as entry-point for the child pipeline.
+running the standard steps group as entry-point for the child pipeline.

 failure